Való Világ season 9: Weekly themes

 This week, the villa residents had to behave like they were living in a kingdom.
 They had to make rules, and they had to complete all the king's or queen's orders.
 Because "I am the King" is Lacika's superpower, he became the King.
-The king could chose a chancellor to set up a hierarchy.
+The king could choose a chancellor to set up a hierarchy.
 Every villa residents had to execute the orders of his co-worker.
 The villa residents were obliged to comply with the rules set in the "Villabulla" during the thematic week.
 The king was also able to impose penalties on his companions.